Judges of Election

 HOW ARE JUDGES TRAINED?

-Before each election, and judges of election judge training schools are held.
+Before each election, and judges of election training schools are held.
 The class covers the duties and responsibilities of election, overview and instruction of the equipment used during the election, update on laws passed.
 A test is given at the end of the class.

 In Grundy County, Judges earn $140.00 for each election served.
 Judges who attend a training class and take the test, once every 2 years, receive an additional $40.00 for each election served.